Samizo-AITL/zenn-articles/articles/en/01_semiconductor/15_legacy_intro.md

 title: Legacy Intro
 ---

-# 【Semiconductor:15】What Is Legacy Technology
+# 【Semiconductor】15.
+What Is Legacy Technology
 ## — A Record of Failures from the Era When Semiconductors Were Ruled by Physics
 topics: ["Semiconductor", "Technology History", "DRAM", "Reliability"]